 When individuals should make a claim for CCS

-Individuals should lodge their CCS claim either before, or as soon as possible after, enrolling their child for care with an approved child care service (1.1.A.90).
+Individuals should lodge their CCS claim either before, or as soon as possible after, enrolling their child for care with an approved child care service.
 As the date of effect for an initial determination of entitlement can only be backdated to the first Monday of a CCS fortnight that is not more than 28 days before the claim was made, individuals may be disadvantaged if they do not lodge their claim promptly.

 A claim can remain active for up to 52 consecutive weeks without the individual receiving CCS or ACCS.